vnijs/radiant/base/app/transform.Rmd

 	400 = NA

-**Note:** Never use a `=` symbol in a label (e.g., 50:hi = ">= 50") as this will cause errors.
+**Note:** Never use a `=` symbol in a label (e.g., 50:hi = '>= 50') as this will cause errors.

 ### Rename

-Choose `Rename` from the `Transformation type` dropdown, select one or more variables and enter new names for them in the rename box shown.
+Choose `Rename` from the `Transformation type` drop-down, select one or more variables, and enter new names for them in the rename box shown.
 Separate each name by a `,`.
 Press return to see the variables with their new names on screen and  press `Store` to alter the variable names in the original data.

 ### Replace

-Choose `Replace` from the `Transformation type` dropdown if you want to overwrite variables in the data with new ones created using the Create, Transform, Clipboard, etc. features.
-Select one or more variables to overwrite and the some number of replacement variables.
+Choose `Replace` from the `Transformation type` drop-down if you want to replace existing variables in the data with new ones created using Create, Transform, Clipboard, etc..
+Select one or more variables to overwrite and the same number of replacement variables.
 Press `Store` to alter the original data.

+### Clipboard

+It is possible to manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste variables back into Radiant.
+If you do not have the original data in a spreadsheet already use the clipboard feature in _Data > Manage_ so you can paste it into the spreadsheet.
+Apply your transformations in the spreadsheet program and then copy the new variable(s), with a header label, to the clipboard (i.e, CTRL-C on windows and CMD-C on mac).
+Select `Clipboard` from the `Transformation type` drop-down and paste your new data into the `Paste from spreadsheet` box.
+It is key that the number of observations for the new variable(s) are the same as in the data in Radiant.
+To add the new variables to the data click `Store`.

+> **Note:** Using the clipboard feature for data transformation is discouraged because it is not reproducible.

+### Normalize

+Choose `Normalize` from the `Transformation type` drop-down to standardize one or more variables.
+For example, in the diamonds data we may want to express price of a diamond per-carat.
+Select `carat` as the normalizing variable and `price` in the `Select variable(s)` box.
+You will see summary statistics for the new variable (e.g., `price_carat`) in the main panel.
+Store changes by clicking the `Store` button.

 ### Reorder or remove columns

-Choose `Reorder/Remove columns` from the `Transformation type` dropdown.
+Choose `Reorder/Remove columns` from the `Transformation type` drop-down.
 Drag-and-drop variables to reorder them in the data.
 To remove a variable click the x next to the label.
 Press `Store` to commit the changes.
 Note that this action cannot be undone.
-If you want the original variables back you will have to reload the data through the Data > Manage page.
+If you want the original variables back you will have to reload the data through the `Data > Manage` tab.

 ### Reorder or remove levels

-If a (single) variable of type `factor` is selected in `Select variable(s)`, choose `Reorder/Remove levels` from the `Transformation type` dropdown to reorder and/or remove levels.
+If a (single) variable of type `factor` is selected in `Select variable(s)`, choose `Reorder/Remove levels` from the `Transformation type` drop-down to reorder and/or remove levels.
 Drag-and-drop levels to reorder them or click the x to remove them.
 Press `Store` to commit the changes.
 Note that this action cannot be undone.
-If you want the original variable back you will have to reload the data through the Data > Manage tab.
-To temporarily remove levels from the data use the `Filter` option discussed below.
+If you want the original variable back you will have to reload the data through the _Data > Manage_ tab.
+To temporarily exclude levels from the data use the `Filter` (see the help file linked in the `Data > View` tab).

 ### Remove missing values

-Choose `Remove missing` from the `Transformation type` dropdown to eliminate all rows with one or more missing values.
+Choose `Remove missing` from the `Transformation type` drop-down to eliminate all rows with one or more missing values.
+If no variables are selected a row with a missing values in **any** column will be removed.
+If one or more variables are selected only those rows will be removed with missing values for the selected variables.
 Press `Store` to change the data.
 If missing values were present you will see the number of observations in the data summary change (i.e., the value of _n_ changes).
 Note that this action cannot be undone.
-If you want these rows back you will have to reload the data through the Data > Manage page.
+If you want these rows back you will have to reload the data through the _Data > Manage_ page.

-### Filter
+### Remove duplicates

-Filter functionality must be turned off when transforming variables.
-If a filter is active the transform functions will show a warning message.
-Either remove the filter statement or uncheck the `Filter` checkbox.
-Alternatively, navigate to the Data > View tab and click the `Store` button to store the filtered data.
-Then return to the Transform tab to make the desired variable changes.
+Certain variables should have only unique values (i.e., no duplicates).
+Customers id's, for example, should be unique unless we a dataset contains multiple orders for the same customer.
+In that case the combination if customer id **and** order id should be unique.
+To remove duplicate rows make sure either no or all variables in the data are selected.
+To remove rows with duplicates across one or more variables select the variables or interest.
+Choose `Remove duplicates` from the `Transformation type` drop-down and evaluate how the summary statistics change.
+Press `Store` to change the data.
+If there are duplicate rows you will see the number of observations in the data summary change (i.e., the value of _n_ and _n\_distinct_ will change).
+Note that this action cannot be undone.
+If you want these rows back you will have to reload the data through the _Data > Manage_ page.